adobe-type-tools/psautohint/README.md

 This repository is now **retired**.
-We have added a python port of its code to version 4.0.0 of [AFDKO](https://github.com/adobe-type-tools/afdko) (to be released shortly).
-There is more information [here](https://github.com/adobe-type-tools/afdko/blob/develop/docs/otfautohint_Notes.md).
+We have added a python port of its code to version 4.0.0 of [AFDKO](https://github.com/adobe-type-tools/afdko) (to be released shortly, prerelease [here](https://github.com/adobe-type-tools/afdko/releases/tag/4.0.0a0)).
+There is more information
+[here](https://github.com/adobe-type-tools/afdko/blob/develop/docs/otfautohint_Notes.md).
 The new tool can be called from the command line as `otfautohint`, allowing it and `psautohint` to be used at the same time during a transition period.
 Please switch to